javglex/project-beatsdefender-alpha1/README.txt

 Double click testScene to open it once loaded click the play button!

-Please do not use this for personal projects.
+Please do not use without permission.

-BETO EDIT THIS
+Update: Project file does not open properly, all the code is functional but the objects in the editor do not reference to them.
+Will try to fix